 Thames Centre's proximity to the City of London has a significant impact on commercial and industrial development and commuting patterns in the Municipality.
-Greater diversification of the local economy in order to provide more local employment opportunities and a broadened economic focus are desirable to provide greater selfreliance and reduce the prevalence of commuting.
+Greater diversification of the local economy in order to provide more local employment opportunities and a broadened economic focus are desirable to provide greater self-reliance and , reduce the prevalence of commuting and provide a more sustainable community.

 At the time the Official Plan was prepared in 2003, the public was of the opinion that additional designated lands for commercial and industrial purposes, at appropriate locations, are warranted within the Municipality.
-Given the existing servicing constraints in the Municipality, emphasis should be placed on promoting and developing 'dry' industries such as warehousing and transportation businesses.
-In order to minimize the impact of industry on agricultural areas and residential areas and to take advantage of Thames Centre's strategic location in relation to the Provincial Highway network, industrial uses located close to the Provincial Highway 401 and at interchanges was supported.
+Given the existing servicing constraints in the Municipality, emphasis should be placed on promoting and developing 'dry' industries such as warehousing and transportation businesses, which do not require large volumes of water to operate.
+In order to minimize the impact of industry on agricultural areas and residential areas and to take advantage of Thames Centre's strategic location in relation to the Provincial Highway network, industrial uses located close to the Provincial Highway 401 and at interchanges was supported are encouraged.

-Furthermore, tourism was also identified as an undervalued economic sector in Thames Centre.
+Furthermore, tourism was also identified asis an undervalued economic sector in Thames Centre.
 Both agri-tourism and eco-tourism represent emerging opportunities to diversify the economic base of the Municipality.

-1.10.3 AGRICULTURE
+1.10.31.11.3 AGRICULTURE